 UPDATE (Dec.
 4, 2017)-- Natalie Poole was found guilty of possession of cocaine and maintaining a common nuisance.
-A sentencing hearing is set for Jan.
-17, 2018.
+She was sentenced to about two years of probation.

 INDIANAPOLIS, Ind. -- Neighbors are now learning about the extent of the charges four people are facing after IMPD conducted search warrant sweeps across the city.